thoqbk/spring-testing/README.md

-# Using correct annotations in Spring testing
+# Using appropriate annotations in Spring testing

 Original article on [Dzone][8]